Encoding two-dimensional range top-k queries

 In this paper, we proposed encodings for answering $\topk{}$ queries on 2D arrays.
-For $2 \times n$ arrays, we proposed upper and lower bounds on space for answering 3-sided sorted and unsorted $\topk{}$ queries.
+For $2 \times n$ arrays, we proposed upper and lower bounds on space for answering sorted and unsorted 4-sided $\topk{}$ queries.
 Finally, we obtained an $(m\lg{{(k+1)n \choose n}}+2nm(m-1)+o(n))$-bit encoding for answering 4-sided sorted $\topk{}$ queries on $m \times n$ arrays.
-We end with the following open problems: (a) can we support 4-sided sorted $\topk{}$ queries with efficient query time on $m \times n$ arrays using less than $O(nm\lg{n})$ bits when $m = o(\lg{n})$? (b) is there any improved lower or upper bound for answering 4-sided sorted $\topk{}$ queries on $2 \times n$ arrays?
+We end with the following open problems: \begin{itemize} \item{} Can we support 4-sided sorted $\topk{}$ queries with efficient query time on $m \times n$ arrays using less than $O(nm\lg{n})$ bits when $m = o(\lg{n})$? \item{} Can we obtain an improved lower or upper bound for answering 4-sided sorted $\topk{}$ queries on $2 \times n$ arrays? \end{itemize}